pasqal-io/emulators/docs/index.md

     - The expectation of a given operator
     - The qubit density (magnetization)
     - The correlation matrix
-    - The mean and variance of the energy
+    - The mean, second moment and variance of the energy
 - Specification of
     - initial state
     - various precision parameters
     - whether to run on cpu or gpu(s)
+    - the $U_{ij}$ coefficients from [here](./advanced/hamiltonian.md)
+    - A cutoff below which $U_{ij}$ are set to 0 (this makes the computation more memory efficient)

 ## Planned features

 - Parallel TDVP on multiple GPUs
 - More noise:
-    - Effective noise using Monte Carlo quantum jumps
-    - other noises in the pulser `NoiseModel`
+    - the currently unsupported noises in the pulser `NoiseModel`
-- XY Hamiltonian
 - Differentiability

 ## More Info
 Please see the API specification for a list of available config options ([see here](api.md)), and the Observables page for how to compute observables ([see here](observables.md)).
 Those configuration options relating to the mathematical functioning of the backend are explained in more detail in the Config page ([see here](advanced/config.md)).
-A list of example scripts and notebooks can be found in the gitlab repo ([see here](https://gitlab.pasqal.com/emulation/rydberg-atoms/emu-ct/-/tree/main/examples?ref_type=heads)).
+For notebooks with examples for how to do various things, please see the notebooks page ([see here](./notebooks/index.md)).